calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

     - Regression Analysis
     - Machine Learning and Data Mining
     - Answer business problems using the techniques/technologies outlined above.
 Refer to page 40-41

+## Introduction to Predictive Modeling: From Correlation to Supervised Segmentation Part 1
+Chapter 3: Introduction to Predictive Modeling: From Correlation to Supervised Segmentation
+- "Fundamental concepts: Identifying informative attributes; Segmenting data by progressive attribute selection"
+- Exemplary techniques: Finding correlations, Attribute/variable selection; Tree induction
+- We think of predictive modeling as "Supervised Segmentation"-how can we segment the population into groups that differ from each  other with  respect to some quantity of interest. -> Segment in  terms of something we want to predict or estimate
+- Target can be  cast negatively (something we want to prevent) or positively
+- "information is a quantity  that reduces uncertainty about something"
+- "Finding informative attributes  also is the basis for *tree induction*"
+- Model accuracy vs intelligibility  trade off (Best model vs one that makes sense)
+- Models, Induction and Prediction
+    - "Supervised  learning is model creation where the model describes a relationship between a set of select  variables (attrs or features) and a predefined  variable called the target variable"
+    - Model induction = creation of models from data
+        - Induction is a term from philosophy "to generalize from specific cases to general rules"
+        - Induction algorithm/learner = procedure which creates the model from data
+- Supervised Segmentation
+    - How can we judge if a variable contains important information about the target variable?
+How much?
+        - One method is "direct, multivariate supervised segmentation" (in classification)
+            - When segmenting, we would prefer "pure" segments (each instance in the segment have same val for target), in the real world its not realistic though ("homogenous w.r.t. target variable")
+            - 1. Attrs rarely split a group purely.
+            - 2. Is it better when a group splits more broadly or more purely?
+            - 3. Not all attrs are binary.
+How do we compare  these?
+            - 4. Can you segment numeric attrs?
+            - You solve these questions using a *purity measure* for classification problems
+            - Most common splitting criterion is *information gain*.
+It is based on a purity measure called *entropy* (Shannon, 1948)
+            - Explanation of entropy and information gain (p 51-55)
+            - Information gain is not the correct splitting criterion for regression, variance is better for numeric but is technically a purity measure
+- Example: Attr Selection with Information Gain
+    - Discusses using information gain to reduce the entropy of a mushroom dataset
+- Supervised Segmentation with Tree Structured Models
+    - Classification/decision trees (p 63).
+Similar concept to trees in programming.
+The leaf nodes represent the class to predict.
+The decision points descend based on information gain.
+The first one after the root gives your best information gain.
+    - *"Tree induction"* - How to create a tree structured model
+    - Advantages to trees:
+        - Easy to understand, simple to describe, easy to use, robust to common data problems, relatively efficient
+    - Goal of tree: "Partition instances based on their attrs into subgroups that havee similar values for their target variables"
+    - "Divide and conquer approach" - create purest subgroups possible
+    - When do you stop splitting?
+When there are no more variables or you chose to stop earlier (simpler tree, Chapter 5)
+- Visualizing Segmentations
+    -